 Much of the blame falls on our transportation infrastructure.
 Around 20 percent of global CO2 emissions are made by cars, trucks, airplanes and other vehicles.
 Wouldn't it be nice if we could pull CO2 out of thin air and incorporate it into a new kind of vehicular fuel that's better for the environment?

-With the help of Bill Gates and other investors, Carbon Engineering was able to open a $9 million Direct Air Capture (DAC) plant in 2015.
+With the help of Bill Gates and other investors, CE was able to open a $9 million Direct Air Capture (DAC) plant in 2015.
 Located in Squamish, British Columbia, the facility uses large fans to pull outside air through filters coated with a liquid solution that traps carbon dioxide.
 Then the captured gas is converted into small pellets of calcium carbonate.

-Using these pellets, Carbon Engineering has made synthetic gasoline, diesel and even jet fuel.
+Using these pellets, CE has made synthetic gasoline, diesel and even jet fuel.
 The advantages of this "air-to-fuel" (or "A2F") process are considerable.
 Whereas naturally occurring fossil fuels are notoriously finite, these manmade liquids are renewable.
 And since they're produced with recycled CO2, they don't contribute to mankind's carbon footprint.
 Plus, our existing vehicles wouldn't need to be modified in any way to start running on the synthetic fuels.

-Over in Switzerland, there's another carbon capture plant run by Climeworks, a separate company which now sells recycled CO2.
+Over in Switzerland, there's another carbon capture plant run by Climeworks, a separate company that now sells recycled CO2.
 But if this technology is going to make a significant dent in our carbon emissions problem, we'll need a lot of new plants.
 The cost-effectiveness of the whole A2F procedure is therefore worth discussing.

-Last year, MIT engineer Howard Herzog estimated that it would cost an air capture facility $1,000 to generate a single U.S. ton (or 0.9 metric tons) of usable CO2.
+MIT engineer Howard Herzog estimated that it would cost an air capture facility $1,000 to generate a single U.S. ton (or 0.9 metric tons) of usable CO2.
 Keith's new paper begs to differ.
 According to his calculations, the process costs a more reasonable $94 to $242 per U.S. ton.
 "We can confidently say that while air capture is not some magical cheap solution, it is a viable and buildable technology for producing carbon-neutral fuels in the immediate future and for removing carbon in the long run," Keith said in a press statement.